JuanLPalacios/OOP-school-library/README.md

 2.- Change the directory to the enumerables directory
 `cd OOP-school-library`

-3.- Install the project's dependencies by running this command:
+3.- to run test script run this command:
-`bundle install`
+`ruby main.rb`

 ## Authors